snap-contrib/snap-conda/README.md

 SNAP as a conda package can be installed on Linux.
 For Mac or Windows, we suggest looking at the proposed startegies:

  - https://github.com/snap-contrib/cwl-snap-graph-runner to use CWL and Docker to process GPT graphs
- - https://github.com/snap-contrib/vscode-remote-snap to use Visual Studio Code remote containers to develop SNAP and Snappy based Python applications
+ - https://github.com/snap-contrib/vscode-remote-snap to use Visual Studio Code remote containers to develop SNAP and Snappy based Python applications (Windows 10 PRO or Mac OSX)